 (Bodie is a ghost town in a history park in California, USA.)

 Such place names would be unusual, but possible.

 In grammar as well as in day-to-day living, our views depend on our knowledge.
-We could say that our knowledge is the light we have.
-Let us think about Fields of Time and sunlight.
+We may associate knowledge with light.
+Let us think about the Fields of Time and sunlight.